 Add the black beans and continue to simmer for another 5 minutes.

 Just before serving, add the tortilla strips and the handful of cilantro or parsley, give it a stir and removed the pot from the heat.
 Allow to sit for a few minutes while you prepare the toppings.

 Preheat your oven to 375 degrees.
 Place the tortilla that you cut into fine strips on a baking sheet and spray with the vegetable oil spray and a dash of salt.
 Toss to coat and bake for 4 to 5 minutes or until just golden and crisp.

 To serve the soup, put some of the shredded chicken (if using) at the bottom of the bowl, ladle the soup over the chicken, top with the avocado cubes, a squeeze of lime, the Cotija crumbles, some crunchy strips of tortilla then add a bit of lime zest and more cilantro or parsley if desired.

-- For the chipotle in adobo, I buy a 7oz. can of it, then using a blender, processor or hand blender, I puree the whole can.
+- For the chipotle in adobo, I buy a 7 ounce can, then using a blender, processor or hand blender, I puree the whole can.
 Use just what you need, one tablespoon in this case, then store the rest in a labeled sandwich size zipper bag in the freezer.
 Try to spread it out thinly in the bag so it’s easy to just break some off next time you need it.